Haichen-Liu/HaichenLiu01.github.io/_pages/about.md

 Over the past few years, I have engaged in a variety of projects focusing on image processing, human pose estimation, and embedded systems.
 These experiences have sharpened my technical expertise while enhancing my skills in teamwork and project management.

-From 2023 to 2025, I had the privilege of working with [Prof. Jianqiang Mei](https://dianzi.tute.edu.cn/info/1291/25232.htm) on projects related to advanced image processing and machine learning.
+From 2019 to 2025, I had the privilege of working with some excellent professors and students on projects related to internet of things, embedded system, advanced image processing and machine learning.
 Through continuous learning, I have mastered advanced technologies and tools, maintaining a keen interest in emerging innovations.

 I am thrilled to explore the intersection of digital signal processing, image processing, machine learning, and communication systems.
 I look forward to collaborating with and inspiring others who share my passion for these dynamic fields.